 In this section we compare the SSH in the different OSSEs, with the "truth" SSH given by the NR.
-Figure 3 shows the SSH variance in the NR, computed over the period February-December 2009.
-The IBI region is characterized by a relatively steep bathymetric slope separating the deep ocean from the shelf (Maraldi et al., 2013).
+Figure 3 shows the SSH variance in the NatRun, computed over the period February - December 2009.
+The IBI region is characterized by relatively steep slope separating the deep ocean from the shelf (Maraldi et al., 2013).
 On the continental shelves, the barotropic component of the SSH has a dominant signature.
-Preliminary findings of this work showed that this kind of variability was also captured in the reference simulation (OSSE0), without data assimilation, while in the deeper areas of the ocean it was not accurately reproduced and the variance of the error was larger than 50 % of the variance of the NR (not shown).
-To assess the results, we considered the relative variance $VAR^$ defined (in terms of percentage) as:
+Preliminary findings of this work showed that this kind of variability was captured also in the reference simulation (OSSE0), without data assimilation, while in the deeper areas of the ocean it was not accurately reproduced and the variance of the error was larger than 50 % of the variance of the NR (not shown).
+To evaluate the results we considered VAR^ defined (in terms of percentage) as:

-$$VAR^ = 100 \frac{VarError(OSSE_k)}{Var(NR)} \tag{1}$$

-where VarError is the variance of the error obtained by comparing a given OSSE with the NR, k refers to the kth experiments and Var(NR) is the variance of the signals in the NR.
-In particular VarError and Var(NR) are spatial maps of temporal variance, which (considering SSH data), are defined as where T is the last temporal record and $n_t$ the number of temporal records considered.
+$$25 \quad VAR^ = 100 \; \frac{VarError(OSSE_k)}{Var(NR)} \tag{1}$$ where VarError is the variance of the error obtained comparing a given OSSE with the NR, k refers to the kth experiments and Var(NR) is the variance of the signals in the NR.